schilln/schilln/README.md

 # About me
+I'm a mathematics master's student.
-I'm a senior studying **applied math** and completing a concentration in data science and machine learning.
+Having completed an undergraduate degree in **applied math** with a concentration in data science and machine learning, I enjoy all things math and programming.

 # Projects